bobbymannino/bobbymannino/src/lib/posts/sql-server-tips-and-tricks.md

 ---
 title: "SQL Server Tips & Tricks"
+publishedOn: 2025-04-24
-tagline: "5 SQL Server Tips & Tricks"
+tagline: "4 SQL Server Tips & Tricks"
 tags: ["sql", "tips"]
 ---

 # SQL Server Tips & Tricks

 There are many different versions and dialects of SQL: PostgreSQL, MySQL, SQLite, SQL Server and many more.
-In this post I will go over 5 useful tips that may come in handy when working with SQL Server.
+In this post I will go over a few useful tips that may come in handy when working with SQL Server.

 ## Tips & Tricks